Joolee/userchrome-toggle/README.md

 # Userchrome Toggle
 <img align="right" src="https://github.com/Joolee/userchrome-toggle/raw/main/images/icon.svg" width="175">

 The userchrome.css file lets you customize the Firefox interface deeply.
-While very powerfull, any changes will require a restart of the browser to take effect.
+While very powerful, any changes will require a restart of the browser to take effect.

 This [Firefox extension](https://addons.mozilla.org/firefox/addon/userchrome-toggle/) adds a new button to your toolbar that allows you to toggle custom userchrome.css styling on-the fly.
 The magic happens by including special CSS selectors in your user styles.
 Manipulating those selectors allows you to enable/disable up to three of your modifications on-the-fly.